matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: 'kubectl port-forward my-pod 8080:80'

 15) ENTRYPOINT vs CMD?
+Answer:
-Answer: We can not override ENTRYPOINT by issuing override: docker run IMAGE OVERRIDE.
+We can not override ENTRYPOINT by issuing override: 'docker run IMAGE OVERRIDE'.
-We can override CMD: docker run IMAGE OVERRIDE.
+We can override CMD: 'docker run IMAGE OVERRIDE'.

 16) Docker - Kubernetes?
 Answer: ENTRYPOINT is command.
 CMD is args.